ArkEcosystemArchive/docs-legacy/docs/cookbook/usage-guides/how-to-use-ark-desktop-wallet.md

  - send an ARK transfer
  - view and sort the wallet's transactions
  - vote for a registered delegate
- - verify your wallet by signing a message
+ - sign and verify messages cryptographically
  - purchase ARK through [Changelly](https://changelly.com)
  - register a second passphrase for added security
  - register the wallet as a delegate